Uncovering variability in human driving behavior through automatic extraction of similar traffic scenes from large naturalistic datasets: Case Study: Methods

 \subsection{Step 3: apply the Hausdorff distance}

 Now that the traffic context has been represented as a mathematical set, we can use the Hausdorff distance to compare different context sets.
 This step of the proposed method requires the Hausdorff distance to be calculated between the context set of the selected example and the context sets for all possible combinations of frame number and vehicle id in the dataset.
-For the highD dataset, there are $39.7 \time 10^6$ such combinations.
+For the highD dataset, there are $39.7 \times 10^6$ such combinations.
 Because this is a very large number of distances to be calculated, we will reduce it by filtering the relevant vehicles before calculating the distances.

 When searching for scenes with similar traffic contexts, an important aspect is the lane the ego vehicle is driving in.
-This determines where surrounding vehicles can be present and in which directions the ego vehicle can change lanes (e.g., a vehicle driving in the center lane can go both left and right, but a vehicle driving in the left lane can only change lanes to the right).
-For that reason we only consider vehicles driving in the same relative lane as the ego vehicle in the selected example.
-We consider 4 possible relative lanes: the left lane, the center lane, the right lane, and the merging lane.
-We determine the lane in the selected example (e.g., for Figure~\ref{fig:example_situation}: the right lane) and only use the vehicle frame combinations from the dataset where the vehicle drives in the same relative lane.
+This determines where surrounding vehicles can be present and in which directions the ego vehicle can change lanes (e.g., a vehicle driving in the centre lane can go both left and right, but a vehicle driving in the left lane can only change lanes to the right).
+For that reason we only consider vehicles driving in the same lane as the ego vehicle in the selected example.
+We consider 4 possible lanes: the left lane, the centre lane, the right lane, and the merging lane.
+We determine the lane in the selected example (e.g., for Figure~\ref{fig:example_situation}: the right lane) and only use the vehicle frame combinations from the dataset where the vehicle drives in the same lane.
 For our case study, this leaves $12,515,286$ vehicle-frame combinations.

 If the resulting number of distances to be calculated is still too large after applying this filter, one could consider down-sampling the frames.
 Depending on the specific frame rate of a chosen dataset, one could assume that the traffic context does not substantially differ within a certain number of frames and therefore only look at a subset of all frames.
 This would reduce the number of distances to be calculated even further.
 In our case study, this was not necessary because the resulting number of required distance calculations proved to be feasible.
+The calculation time on a high-end desktop (9\textsuperscript{th} Gen Intel i9 8-core) was 3 hours, on a consumer-grade laptop (8\textsuperscript{th} Gen Intel i7 4-core) it took 5 hours.